Super at 55 — Final Decade Strategies Before You Can Access Your Super

 Frequently Asked Questions

-Can I retire at 60 with $500,000 in super? $500,000 can support a meaningful income in retirement, especially combined with the Age Pension at 67.
-A $500,000 balance drawing at 5% generates $25,000/year — below the ASFA comfortable standard but above the modest standard.
-The answer depends heavily on lifestyle expectations and other assets.
+Can I retire at 60 with $500,000 in super? $500,000 can support a meaningful income in retirement, particularly in combination with the Age Pension at 67.
+Drawing 5% from $500,000 generates $25,000/year — below the ASFA comfortable standard but above the modest standard (~$19,000/year single).
+The answer depends heavily on lifestyle expectations, other assets, and whether you own your home.

 Should I still be in a growth super fund at 55?
-This is a personal decision.
-Sequence of returns risk becomes more relevant in the 5 years before retirement, but with 20+ years of potential drawdown ahead, many financial advisers suggest maintaining a meaningful growth allocation through and into retirement.
+This depends on when you plan to retire and your risk tolerance.
+Sequence of returns risk becomes more relevant within 5 years of retirement — but with potentially 20+ years of drawdown ahead, many advisers still recommend maintaining a meaningful growth allocation.
+This is a decision worth discussing with a licensed financial adviser.

-For more: Super by Age, Transition to Retirement Guide, Boosting Super Before Retirement, Sequencing Risk.
+For more: Super by Age, Transition to Retirement Guide, Boosting Super Before Retirement, Non-Concessional Contributions, Sequencing Risk.
 For advice on pre-retirement strategy, speak with a licensed financial adviser via MoneySmart.